Jan 15, 2022

 But he was heterosexual, just too shy and overcome by self-loathing to fit in.
 Even when he moved to San Francisco and made a name for himself as an underground comic artist, he was an outsider, observing the sit-ins and love-ins and acid trips from a distance.

-When I was in high school in the 1970s, the older kids passed around his underground comics, Zap!, Head!, Home Grown Funnies, and Snoid!
+When I was in high school, the older kids passed around his underground comics, Zap!, Head!, Home Grown Funnies, and Snoid!
 When I was in college, they were a fixture at Adam's Bookstore, but hidden under the counter, away from those who wouldn't understand.

 Later I found copies of Fritz the Cat, which became an X-rated cartoon in 1972, and Mr. Natural, about a cynical guru.